The Corporate Tax Planning Law Review: Ireland

 Outlook and conclusions

-Ireland has a stable competitive tax regime based on clear, long-established rules.
+Ireland has a stable, internationally attractive tax regime based on clear, long-established rules that are consistent with international best practice.
 International business has benefited from this environment, hence the number of multinationals headquartered in Ireland and major investment funds that use Irish investment companies.

 1 Andrew Quinn is head of tax and David Burke is of counsel at the Maples Group.